Connor Wong Preview, Player Props: Red Sox vs. Dodgers

-On Saturday, Connor Wong (hitting .313 in his past 10 games) and the Boston Red Sox face the Los Angeles Dodgers, whose starting pitcher will be Julio Urias.
-First pitch is at 4:10 PM ET.
+Connor Wong -- with a slugging percentage of .613 in his past 10 games, including two home runs -- will be in action for the Boston Red Sox versus the Los Angeles Dodgers, with Caleb Ferguson on the mound, on August 27 at 1:35 PM ET.

-In his most recent game, he racked up two extra-base hits (4-for-6 with a double, a home run and two RBI) against the Astros.
+He had a one-hit performance in his most recent game (1-for-3) against the Dodgers.

 Connor Wong Game Info & Props vs. the Dodgers